neonevm/neon-evm.docs/docs/developing/deploy_facilities/using_remix.md

 ### Step 3.
 Compile a smart contract

-In the left side menu select the `Solidity compiler`.
+In the left side menu, select the `Solidity compiler`.
 The `SOLIDITY COMPILER` menu will be active.
 Click on the `Compile helloWorld.sol` button to compile the loaded smart contract helloWorld (Fig. 3).

 <div class='neon-img-width-600' style={{textAlign: 'center'}}>